ruby-hyperloop/ruby-hyperloop.io/docs/ref-05-events.md

 ## React::Event

-Your event handlers will be passed instances of `React::Event`, a wrapper around react.js's SyntheticEvent which in turn is a cross browser wrapper around the browser's native event.
+Your event handlers will be passed instances of `React::Event`, a wrapper around react.js's `SyntheticEvent` which in turn is a cross browser wrapper around the browser's native event.
 It has the same interface as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.

-The following section has **not** been updated from React.js, but you can apply the following rules:  method and event names are all snake cased, i.e. `defaultPrevented` becomes `default_prevented`.
-Event names do not begin with `on`, thus `onKeyPress` becomes :key_press.

 For example: